 - No licensing cost

-- Mostly tools are platform independent.
-Run on any operating system.
+- Most of the tools are platform-independent.
+It means they can run on any operating system.

 - Easy to upgrade

-- No explicit hardware is required, unless user load is high
+- No explicit hardware is required unless the user load is high

 - Unlimited users load generation capability (depending on LG machine configuration)